 > Wallace Collection events

-If you like this event at the Royal Academy of Arts then try our guide to events at the Wallace Collection in London
+If you like this event at the Royal Academy of Arts then try our guide to events at the Tate Britain in London